parkerwy/hello-python/README.md

-### To prove tensorflow can be installed easily
+### To Prove Tensorflow Can Be Installed Easily

 Run this command to install required packages.

 ```
-pip
+pip install -r requirements
 ```

-fasdfsfd